Easy Tips for Zero-Waste Costumes

 • Swap with Friends: Organize a costume swap with friends or family members to exchange costumes from previous years.

-• DIY Crafts: Get creative and make accessories or costume elements using recycled materials, like cardboard, paper, or fabric scraps.
+• Recycled Materials: Get creative and make accessories or costume elements using recycled materials, like cardboard, paper, or fabric scraps.

 • Biodegradable Glitter: If your costume requires glitter, opt for biodegradable glitter, which is eco-friendly and doesn't harm the environment.